 In general, bracing is a method of treatment that corrects and supports alignments in the affected joints.
 The outcome is to reduce pain and discomfort for patients as their body heals, through controlled, supported movements of the joints.
 Braces are designed to restrict joints from moving in a harmful way, and they are designed to help shift weight from the affected joint onto an adjacent area that is stronger.
 Depending on what the brace is treating, the patient may only wear it temporarily, or they may need to wear it on an ongoing basis.

 Dynamic Braces and Rigid Braces

 On the other hand, Rigid Bracing keeps the joints supported and aligned and therefore the patient cannot move the areas as much.
 The materials used in this type of bracing design keep a very small range of motion (if any) and are commonly used after surgeries or traumatic injuries to stabilize the body.
-When a doctor has deemed that the patient is able to remove their rigid bracing, often a dynamic bracing is the next step on the pathway to recovery.
-This allows for the patient to increase their range of motion and strengthen their muscles.
+When a doctor has deemed that the patient can remove their rigid bracing, often a dynamic bracing is the next step on the pathway to recovery.
+This allows the patient to increase their range of motion and strengthen their muscles.

 Who Can Benefit from Custom Bracing?

 A variety of patients come to our Kitchener Health and Physiotherapy Clinic for custom bracing.
 We have experience treating patients who need both dynamic bracing and custom bracing.
 Some of the injuries and conditions that we can treat through custom bracing are as follows:

 - Spinal Deformities such as Scoliosis and Spina Bifida